niieani/bash-oo-framework/README.md

 **NOTE: The v2.0 which contained breaking changes is not yet available as a release.
 Please refer to the old readme if you wish to use v1.0.**

-Since the v1.0 release, there's a great new way to include the framework in your scripts.
+Since the v1.0 release, there's a quick and dirty new way to include the framework in your scripts.
 If you don't mind a slightly slower startup of your script and know that an internet connection will be available at the time of execution, you can put this one-liner in front of your script to include the framework:

 ```bash